Jos

 According to the historian Sen Luka Gwom Zangabadt, the area known as Jos today was inhabited by indigenous ethnic groups who were mostly farmers.
 During the British colonial period, direct rule was introduced for the indigenous ethnic groups on the Jos Plateau since they were not under the Fulani emirates where indirect rule was used.
 According to the historian Samuel N Nwabara, the Fulani empire controlled most of northern Nigeria, except the Plateau province and the Berom, Ngas, Tiv, Jukun and Idoma ethnic groups.
 It was the discovery of tin by the British that led to the influx of other ethnic groups such as the Hausa from the north, southeastern Igbo, and Yoruba from the country's southwest.
 As such, Jos is often recognised as a cosmopolitan Nigerian city.

 According to the white paper of the commission of inquiry into the 1894 crisis, Ames, a British colonial administrator, said that the original name for Jos was Gwosh in the Izere language (spoken by the Afusari, the first settlers in the area), which was a village situated at the current site of the city; according to Ames, the Hausa, who arrived there after, wrongly pronounced Gwosh as "Jos" and it stuck.
 Another version was that "Jos" came from the word "Jasad" meaning body in Arabic.
-To distinguish it from the hill tops, it was called "Jas", which was mispronounced by the British as "Jos".
+To distinguish it from the hilltops, it was called "Jas", which was mispronounced by the British as "Jos".
 It grew rapidly after the British discovered vast tin deposits in the vicinity.
 Both tin and columbite were extensively mined in the area up until the 1960s.
-They were transported by railway to both Port Harcourt and Lagos on the coast, then exported from those ports.
+They were transported by railway to both Port Harcourt and Lagos on the coast, and then exported from those ports.
 Jos is still often referred to as "Tin City".
-It was made capital of Benue-Plateau State in 1967, and became the capital of the new Plateau State in 1975.
+It was made capital of Benue-Plateau State in 1967 and became the capital of the new Plateau State in 1975.
 Jos has become an important national administrative, commercial, and tourist centre.
 Tin mining has led to the influx of migrants (mostly Igbos, Yorubas and Europeans) who constitute more than half of the population of Jos.
 This "melting pot" of race, ethnicity and religion makes Jos one of the most cosmopolitan cities in Nigeria.
 For this reason, Plateau State is known in Nigeria as the "home of peace and tourism".

-Excellent footage of Jos in 1936 including the tin mines, local people and the colonial population is held by the Cinema Museum in London ref HM0172.
+Excellent footage of Jos in 1936 including the tin mines, local people and the colonial population is held by the Cinema Museum in London [ref HM0172].

-Administrative divisions
+Political divisions

 The city is divided into 2 local government areas of Jos North and Jos South.
 The city proper lies between Jos North and parts of Jos South headquartered in Bukuru.